Beta version 4 has arrived!

 Please contact the StreamStats by email at email@example.com if you have any questions.

 StreamStats is a Web application that incorporates a Geographic Information System (GIS) to provide users with access to an assortment of analytical tools that are useful for a variety of water-resources planning and management purposes, and for engineering and design purposes.
-StreamStats users can select USGS data-collection station locations shown on a map and obtain previously published information for the stations.
-Users also can select any location along a stream and obtain the drainage-basin boundary, basin characteristics, and estimates of streamflow statistics for the location.
-The streamflow statistics that StreamStats can provide for data-collection stations and for user-selected ungaged sites vary among the states that are implemented in StreamStats and among data-collection stations within states.
-Estimates obtained for ungaged sites assume natural flow conditions at the site.
+In version 3 as well as beta version 4, StreamStats users can select USGS data-collection station locations shown on a map and obtain previously published information for the stations, including descriptive information, and previously published basin characteristics and streamflow statistics.
+Currently, StreamStats provides additional tools that allow users to select sites on ungaged streams and do the following:

 Users should familiarize themselves with StreamStats Description, Instructions, and Limitations (using the links on the left) before utilizing the application.